fayedanik/Online-Blood-Bank-Management-System/readme.md

-This is a online blood bank management system
+This project aims to collect all the information regarding a donar of specific blood type in a particular location.